Two PWdWA members at a PWdWA event, listening to speeches.

 Also available is information that you can provide about legal obligations to make services and facilities accessible and inclusive (available in Word).

-If you are unable to self advocate please contact our office on the number below.
+If you are unable to self-advocate, please contact our office on 08 6243 6948.